 Although fair-skinned or fair-haired individuals are at highest risk for skin cancer, the risk for all skin types increases with exposure to UV-B. The effects of UV-B on the human immune system have been observed in people with all types of skin.

 The incidence of skin cancer, per head of population, in Australia is ten times higher than America and more than twenty times higher than in the U.K. More than 60% of our population will be treated for skin cancer in one form or another in their lifetime.

 Skin cancer is very dangerous.
 It can be fatal if not detected early and treated correctly, usually by surgery.
-Over one thousand Australians die every year from melanoma and other forms of skin cancer.
+Around 2000 Australians die every year from melanoma and other forms of skin cancer.

 - How does UV-B exposure affect plants and animals?

 Excessive UV-B inhibits the growth processes of almost all green plants.
 There is concern that ozone depletion may lead to a loss of plant species and reduce global food supply.
 Any change in the balance of plant species can have serious effects, since all life is interconnected.
 Plants form the basis of the food web, prevent soil erosion and water loss, and are the primary producers of oxygen and a primary sink (storage site) for carbon dioxide.

 UV-B causes cancer in domestic animals similar to those observed in humans.
 Although most animals have greater protection from UV-B because of their heavy coats and skin pigmentation, they cannot be artificially protected from UV-B on a large scale.
 Eyes and exposed parts of the body are most at risk.

 Snowcover can increase UV levels by approximately 90% in fresh snow, and by approximately 50% for old snow.
 The Bureau of Meteorology provides snow adjusted UV values for locations in snow covered areas between 1 June and 15 October each year.